-Amazon eyeing three Seattle spots for new warehouses, documents show
+Amazon is eyeing three Seattle spots for new warehouses, documents show

 But David Hsiao, who manages and co-owns the Lowe’s building, said the ownership group has “not had any discussions with Amazon regarding the redevelopment of our property.”
 Amazon currently occupies a small office space above Lowe’s, used in part for product photo shoots.
 Prologis, which owns the Pepsi plant, did not respond to questions.

 Amazon is also exploring building a distribution center on the site of a former Interbay factory, the permitting documents show.
-The company would demolish the inactive Northwest Industries glass manufacturing plant to build a 100,000-square-foot, multilevel warehouse, similar to a Georgetown facility the company has occupied since its 2019 completion.
+The company would demolish the inactive Northwest Industries glass-manufacturing plant to build a 100,000-square-foot, multilevel warehouse, similar to a Georgetown facility the company has occupied since its 2019 completion.

 Portland investment firm ScanlanKemperBard acquired the Interbay site in December for $24 million; the firm did not immediately respond to questions about Amazon’s proposal to build a warehouse on the location.
 None of the three properties are publicly listed for sale, according to the Daily Journal of Commerce, which first reported Amazon’s plans.